Main Line (Pennsylvania Railroad): Pennsylvania Railroad Company

-Pennsylvania Railroad Company was chartered by the Pennsylvania legislature on April 13, 1846 to build a private railroad line from Harrisburg to Pittsburgh.
+The Pennsylvania legislature chartered Pennsylvania Railroad Company on April 13, 1846 to build a private railroad line from Harrisburg to Pittsburgh.
 Construction began in 1847, and the first section opened from Harrisburg west to Lewistown on September 1, 1849 (including the original Rockville Bridge across the Susquehanna River).
 Further extensions opened to McVeytown on December 24, Mount Union on April 1, 1850, Huntingdon on June 10, and Duncansville (west of Hollidaysburg) on September 16, 1850, taking it to a connection with the Allegheny Portage Railroad on the east side of the Allegheny Ridge.
 On the other side of the ridge, the main line opened from Conemaugh (on the Portage Railroad east of Johnstown) west to Lockport on August 25, 1851.
 On December 10, 1851, sections opened from Lockport west to Beatty (west of Latrobe) and from Pittsburgh east to Brinton, with a temporary stagecoach transfer between them via the Southern Turnpike and a short turnpike branch built to Beatty.
 Part of that gap was filled on July 15, 1852, from Brinton east to Radebaugh, and on November 29 the full line was completed, forming the first all-rail route between Philadelphia and Pittsburgh, though still using seven of the original ten planes of the Allegheny Portage Railroad.

-Plane Number 1 of the Portage Railroad was bypassed by the PRR on April 1, 1852.
+The PRR bypassed Plane Number 1 of the Portage Railroad on April 1, 1852.
 Other planes began to be bypassed by the New Portage Railroad, completed in 1856, but on February 15, 1854 the PRR's new line opened, leaving the old one on the east side of the ridge in Altoona and running west via the Horseshoe Curve and Gallitzin Tunnel, only using a short portion of the old Portage Railroad near South Fork and a longer adjacent section of the New Portage Railroad.
-A reciprocal trackage rights agreement made March 18, 1854, allowed the PRR to use that section for free.
+A reciprocal trackage rights agreement, made on March 18, 1854, allowed the PRR to use that section free of charge.